Functionalism (architecture): Denmark

-Aarhus University.
-This building is from 1974.

 Finland

 Some of the most prolific and notable architects in Finland, working in the funkis style, includes Alvar Aalto and Erik Bryggman who were both engaged from the very start in the 1930s.
 The Turku region pioneered this new style and the journal Arkkitehti mediated and discussed functionalism in a Finnish context.
 Many of the first buildings in the funkis style were industrial structures, institutions and offices but spread to other kinds of structures such as residential buildings, individual housing and churches.
 The functionalist design also spread to interior designs and furniture as exemplified by the iconic Paimio Sanatorium, designed in 1929 and built in 1933.

 Aalto introduced standardised, precast concrete elements as early as the late 1920s, when he designed residential buildings in Turku.
 This technique became a cornerstone of later developments in modernist architecture after World War II, especially in the 1950s and 1960s.
 He also introduced serial produced wooden housing.